Bitdefender SecurePass vs LastPass: which is better?

 LastPass pricing

-LastPass offers a free plan and 4 different premium plans, including two unique business solutions:
+LastPass offers a free password manager plan and 5 different premium plans, including three unique business solutions.
+Here's a quick rundown:

 - Free – $0.00 (1 user)